-Projects such as the construction ADA ramps, lifts, and ADA accessible entrances have the potential to impact character-defining features of a historic building.
-Buildings that are contributing resources within designated historic districts may qualify for variances from the Architectural Barriers Texas Accessibility Standards.
-Contact the Texas Historical Commission (THC) Division of Architecture and/or the Texas Department of Licensing and Regulation (TDLR) for inquiries regarding Accessibility Standards.
+When needed or required, accessibility to historic properties can be achieved with careful and creative design solutions.
+Ramps, lifts, and accessible entrances shall be designed in compliance with applicable standards to avoid damage to character-defining features of a historic building.
+Contributing buildings might qualify for variances from the Texas Accessibility Standards.
+Contact the THC Division of Architecture or the Texas Department of Licensing and Regulation (TDLR) for inquiries regarding the Texas Accessibility Standards.